GNK48-WZY/Nonlinear-I-O-Analysis-in-Shear-Flow/README.md

-# Nonlinear input output stability analysis in shear flow model
+# Nonlinear input-output analysis of transitional shear flows using small-signal finite-gain Lp stability
 arXiv link:
 ## LMI
  This part includes the code for linear matrix inequality to search for the lyapunov functino to do the stability analysis as shown in Theorem 2 of our paper.